Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: LXE score for the ideal squeezed state model

 Notice that $\mathrm{Wg}_{4N}(\varrho^{-1}\circ\tau;M)$ does not depend on the specific values of the indices in $\bm{j}_\Lambda$.
 Rather, through its dependence on the permutations $\varrho\in \bar{S}_\Lambda$, it is determined by the \textit{structure} of $\bm{j}_\Lambda$, i.e., by the number of different $\{j_\lambda\}$ and their positions within the sequence.

-Since we are interested in the expected value of the LXE as $M\rightarrow\infty$, we can focus on the asymptotic behavior of the Weingarten function, which is the subject of the second key result that we will use in this section.
+Since we are interested in the expected value of the linear cross-entropy as $M\rightarrow\infty$, we can focus on the asymptotic behavior of the Weingarten function, which is the subject of the second key result that we will use in this section.
 According to Corollary 2.7 in Ref.~\cite{collins2006integration}, as $M\rightarrow \infty$ we can write

-where $\mathrm{Moeb}(\sigma)$ is the Möbius function (see Appendix~\ref{app:weingarten} for its definition) and $\|\sigma\|$ is the minimum number of transpositions in which we can write $\sigma$.
+where $\mathrm{Moeb}(\sigma)$ is the Möbius function (see Appendix~\ref{app:weingarten} for its definition) and $\|\sigma\|$ denotes the minimum number of transpositions in which we can write $\sigma$.

 Since $\|\varrho^{-1}\circ\tau\|\geq 0$, we can recognize that the leading order term in the asymptotic expansion in Eq.~\eqref{eq:asymptotic_weingarten} decays at least as fast as $M^{-4N}$.
 Taking into account that when $\tau=\varrho$, $\|\varrho^{-1}\circ\tau\|=\|e_{4N}\|=0$, and $\mathrm{Moeb}(\varrho^{-1}\circ\tau)=\mathrm{Moeb}(e_{4N})=1$, with $e_{4N}$ the identity permutation in $S_{4N}$, we can write the asymptotic form of Eq.~\eqref{eq:polynomial_to_integrate_1} as